Super

 of a classic Street Fighter game and one of the most ambitious fighting

-game projects to date.
+game projects to date!
 What more deserving title of such a remake than the classic, long-time fan favorite,

 Super Street Fighter

-its start in 1991).
-Every background, character
+its start back in 1991).
+In HD Remix, every background, character

 Comics.